yanhong-lbh/cd-lm/README.md

 ### Adding Your Own Dataset

+Prepare your text corpus into the following format:

-1. Implement a custom function in `preprocess_dataset.py` that loads and splits your data into train, validation, and test sets.
+1. Implement a custom function in `preprocess_dataset.py` that loads and splits your data into train, validation (optional), and test sets (optional).
 2. Save them in the standard JSON format:
    ```json
    [